vicnate5/liferay-learn-poshi/docs/writing/writing-a-test-case.rst

 Running the Test
 -----------------
-With Portal running on a separate console/terminal instance, open another instane of console/terminal and run the following command from portal root directory:
+With Portal running on a separate console/terminal instance, open another instance of console/terminal and run the following command from portal root directory:

 ``$ ant -f build-test.xml run-selenium-test -Dtest.class=HelloPoshi#ViewHelloWorld``